sharovd/Dehancer-CLI/README.md

 ### Setup the executable file

 - **Linux**: There are no additional steps required.
-- **MacOS**: Open the file from the context menu to trust the file.
+- **MacOS**: Run `xattr -c dehancer-cli` to remove all extended attributes from the specified file.
 You can find out more about this [here](https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac) or [here](https://support.apple.com/en-bw/102445).
 - **Windows**: Unfortunately, there is no stable and free solution for running build for Windows to bypass antivirus.
-See [this page](https://nuitka.net/user-documentation/common-issue-solutions.html#windows-virus-scanners) for more details.
+See [this page](https://nuitka.net/user-documentation/common-issue-solutions.html#windows-virus-scanners) for more details. <br>
+You can disable the Microsoft Defender Antivirus service the first time you start the application.

 ### Print list of available presets